Frequently Asked Questions

 Hospitals may take several weeks to complete and register a certificate of birth with the state office of vital records.
 You will need to write, or come to Vital Records, 2600 Skyland Drive, NE, Atlanta, GA 30319 to inquire about the registration of a recently born child's record of birth.

 How can I make a correction to a birth certificate?

 Obtain a certified copy of the birth certificate from the state vital records office.
 Circle all changes you wish to make, submit a written request to be provided instructions/procedures for the desired changes.
 An additional fee of $10 will be required to make the change.
-Request should be mailed to Changes Unit, Vital Records, 2600 Skyland Drive, NE, Atlanta, Georgia 30319.
+Request should be mailed to Special Services, Vital Records, 2600 Skyland Drive, NE, Atlanta, Georgia 30319.
 No information will be provided by telephone for instructions/procedures for change.
 A review of the record must be made to provide proper instructions/procedures for your individual certificate.

 My family has told me that my birth certificate was never filed because I was delivered at home by a midwife.
 What should I do?